azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

     ii) MethodName should correctly reflect the new method written in Storage.ext.ps1 above

-    iii) Do not change 'Storage' to 'StorageExt' inside the JSON (at the root node)
+    iii) Do not change 'Storage' to 'StorageExt' inside the json (at the root node)

 4) Update org policy using below command...
 (Important: Do not edit anything else or manually tweak policy in the blob)!